SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - If telnet is not installed ---> 'sudo yum install telnet -y' and 'netstat -lntp' shows all TCP ports currently being listened on, along with the process ids using each port.
 I use it in DevOps to check whether services like Nginx, MySQL or application servers are actually listening on the expected ports or not ?
 - Frontend (WEB) and Backend (API) are Stateless ; DB is Statefull.
 - WEB and API will work only when DB is in existence.
 Example of CRUD over facebook.
 - We are using web servers as nginx on HTTP protocol only, it can also use HTTPS.
+We use nginx because it can handle heavy traffic.
 - Installing packages using yum and dnf.
 But dnf is preferred while configuring project manually because it consumes less memory when compared to yum.
 Yum is used in automation like shellscripting.
 - Location of nginx configuration 'cd /etc/nginx/nginx.conf'
 - Location of default content of nginx 'cd usr/share/nginx/html/'